Guidelines for Examinees - YAELNET:

 Make sure you know in advance how to get to the test location so that you do not arrive late.
 If you arrive late, you will not be able to take the test!
 It is recommended that you arrive about half an hour before the time set for your test.

-You must bring with you an ID card: Teudat Zehut, or a valid driver’s license or Israeli passport.
+You must bring with you an ID card: Your Teudat Zehut, or a valid driver’s license or Israeli passport.
 If you registered for the test using a foreign (non-Israeli) passport, bring it with you to the test.
 Without one of these documents, you will not be allowed to take the test.
-Note: A student card is not acceptable ID.
+Note: A student card is not an acceptable ID.

 There are good test conditions in all the test classrooms, but there may be background noise in some locations, so it is recommended to bring simple earplugs.